dainchatel/commitr/README.md

 2. Create a folder inside 'new_projects' called 'projects'
 3. Create a file inside 'projects' called 'test.txt'
 4. From inside your 'new_projects' folder, do a `git init` and then push the repository up to your Github account
+Sidenote: It is very important that you follow these exact instructions.
+If you put this in another folder or name the folders something else, Commitr will not work.

 Then either: